-In this drama monologue, Warren, an older, wiser man, expresses his un-welcomed point of view in regards to his observation of studying a father, talking to his boy about “dreams”.
+In Empty Pockets Empty Dreams, Warren, an older, wiser man, expresses his un-welcomed point of view in regards to his observation of studying a father, talking to his boy about “dreams”.

 Warren is a man who has lived a full yet regrettable life.
 He is a man that wishes he can go back in time in order to “do what he wishes he knew now”.
 He wears an old beat up, white fedora hat and smokes a Cubana cigar.
 He wears round black lensed sunglasses, a white satin suit and a lose silky blue poca dotted tie.